 I—who hoped for the best—and my wife–who feared the worst–came together because we could talk about our priorities, create categories, and decide how to fund them.
 It was a process that allowed us to finally talk about the things that were most important to us without so much judgment.

 We both still have our triggers.
 Nomi tends to automatically assume we can’t afford something and I assume we can.
-But then we consult the budget and ground ourselves.
+But then we consult our plan and ground ourselves.

 Generations later, we are benefiting upon the bravery and efforts of our grandparents.
 They endured incredible hardship to put their descendents in a better position.
 But doing mental math of what we “should” spend didn’t honor those sacrifices.

-Making a budget is an act that is very present; you match today’s dollars with today’s priorities.
+Making a spending plan is an act that is very present; you match today’s dollars with today’s priorities.
 It’s a healthy way to honor the contributions of your forbearers, but not continue to live in their fears.